facebookresearch/xformers/examples/README.md

 ### EfficientFormer

 This is a variant of the MetaFormers, and reproduces the architecture proposed in [EfficientFormers](https://arxiv.org/pdf/2206.01191.pdf).
-It is also very close to the ViT example, and just proposed here as a all-in-one example.
+It is also very close to the ViT example, and just proposed here as a all-in-one example, this time using ImageNet as a dataset by default.